igorlukanin/advent-of-code/README.md

-# advent-of-code-2020
-Solutions to the puzzles of Advent of Code 2020 by Cube Dev
+Solutions to the puzzles of Advent of Code 2020.